CaterinaBi/CaterinaBi/README.md

 🧑‍🦽 Hoping to make a difference by creating a more accessible and safer world for everyone through technology.

-🌱 Currently retraining in Data engineering and ML at [AiCore](https://www.theaicore.com) 🔥
+🌱 Currently retraining in Machine Learning and Data Engineering at [AiCore](https://www.theaicore.com) 🔥

 💞️ *Always* looking to collaborate on small projects related to the field of linguistics.